davidmw/cadance_music/README.md

   - Publishers (“Music we will spotlight”)
     - Converted one‑line bullet lists to paragraphs to match Home style.
     - Applied matching inset and spacing rules for expanded categories.
+  - Tempo Notes
+    - Added `tempo-notes.html` with link‑only resource cards (open in new tab) and a “Coming soon” placeholder for “My tempo changing demonstration”.
+    - Wired hero image to `cadance_hero_33.webp` and added “Tempo Notes” to the header navigation on all pages.